iam-raghu/aws-devops-zero-to-hero/interview-questions/code-build.md

 You can use Amazon CloudWatch to collect and visualize metrics from CodeBuild, such as build duration, success rates, and resource utilization.

 ### 20. Explain how CodeBuild pricing works.
 CodeBuild pricing is based on the number of build minutes consumed.
-A build minute is billed per minute of code build time, including time spent provisioning and cleaning up the build environment.
+A build minute is billed per minute of code build time, including time spent provisioning and cleaning up the builds environment.